forwardemail/forwardemail.net/README.md

    vim .env.production
    ```

 8. Generate [pm2][] [ecosystem files][ecosystem-files] using our automatic template generator.
 We created an [ansible-playbook.js](ansible-playbook.js) which loads the `.env.production` environment variables rendered with [@ladjs/env][] into `process.env`, which then gets used in the playbooks.
 This is a superior, simple, and the only known dotenv approach we know of in Ansible.
-Newly created `ecosystem-api.json`, `ecosystem-bree.json`, `ecosystem-web.json`, `ecosystem-smtp.json`, `ecosystem-imap.json`, `ecosystem-pop3.json`, `ecosystem-sqlite.json`, and `ecosystem-caldav.json` files will now be created for you in the root of the repository.
+Newly created `ecosystem-api.json`, `ecosystem-bree.json`, `ecosystem-web.json`, `ecosystem-smtp.json`, `ecosystem-imap.json`, `ecosystem-pop3.json`, `ecosystem-sqlite.json`, `ecosystem-caldav.json`, and `ecosystem-carddav.json` files will now be created for you in the root of the repository.
 If you ever more add or change IP addresses, you can simply re-run this command.

    ```sh
    node ansible-playbook ansible/playbooks/ecosystem.yml -l 'localhost'
    ```

-9. Set up the web, API, and CalDAV server(s) (see [patterns and ansible-playbook flags docs](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html#patterns-and-ansible-playbook-flags) if you need help).
+9. Set up the web, API, CalDAV, and CardDAV server(s) (see [patterns and ansible-playbook flags docs](https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html#patterns-and-ansible-playbook-flags) if you need help).
 If you completely (or partially) run this playbook (or any others below), then the second time you try to run it may not succeed.
 This is because we prevent root user access through security hardening.
 To workaround this, run the same command but without `--user root` appended as it will default to the `devops` user created.

    ```sh
    node ansible-playbook ansible/playbooks/http.yml --user root -l 'http'